bespoke-silicon-group/accelerator-debugger/README.md

 As a note, to use `step` or `where` the `--binary` flag needs to be used.
 For where to include assembly listings, `spike-dasm` needs to be on the $PATH.

-### Stretch things to add
-- [ ] When instantiating module, SW dev can decide what signals to include (by default, includes all)